lino-framework/welfare/docs/tested/aids.rst

 ==========================

 The :meth:`welfare.isip.ContractBase.get_aid_type`
-method (called from the document template when printing a :mod:`welfare.isip.Contract` in Eupen) works only when :meth:`welfare.isip.ContractBase.get_grantings` returns exactly one granting.
+method (called from the `.odt` document template when printing a :mod:`welfare.isip.Contract` in Eupen) works only when :meth:`welfare.isip.ContractBase.get_granting` returns exactly one granting.
 Which is the normal situation.